 Private and confidential

-Carefully designed by our physicians these panels provide a thorough analysis of any drugs in your system.
+Carefully designed by our physicians these panels provide a thorough analysis of drugs in a person's system.

 Drug Tests (A-Z)

 This test measures the level of Carbohydrate-deficient Transferrin (CDT) in the blood.

 The 9 Panel Drug Test offered by Health Testing Centers is the industry standard screening test for the detection of common drugs.
 TEST AVAILABLE AT LABCORP ONLY

 The 9 Panel Urine Drug Test plus Oxycodone offered by Health Testing Centers provides additional detail regarding specific opiate types in a person's system.
 TEST AVAILABLE AT LABCORP ONLY